raspberrypilearning/introduction-to-processing/worksheet.md

 1. When you click **Run**, you'll notice that Processing draws each line you entered on the window.

+	_Note: Processing will alert you to mistakes or when it can't make sense of a statement because of a syntax error.
+It will highlight the line and print out helpful information in the Message area and Console at the bottom of the window._

 ## Draw other shapes

 Of course, you can do a lot with lines, but Processing can draw a lot of different shapes.
 In these steps, you'll learn how to draw a circle and a rectangle.